 - Will stick with you no matter their success or yours.

-- Is a life-long learner and wants to grow to the next levin in both their business and life.
+- Is a life-long learner and wants to grow to the next level in both their business and life.

 You don’t need someone who has the same goals as you.
 I recommend that you find someone that has a different background and skill set.
 That way, you can both learn from each other as well!

 Here are three questions to ask yourself to get clear about what you want from this type of relationship.